msa-em/nanocartography/nanocartography.md

 :::{figure} ./images/image2.tiff
 :name: fig1
-Figure 1: Schematic illustrating how a bias on one of the axes (e.g., a tetragonal system) does not provide the correct angle between vectors.
+Schematic illustrating how a bias on one of the axes (e.g., a tetragonal system) does not provide the correct angle between vectors.
 The bias of the z-axis being doubled incorrectly predicts the angle between the vectors.
 Note the positions are being